vhammon/usmoney-v1/src/my_collections/_posts/book/2018-09-13-how-can-we-make-the-best-decision-about-how-to-give-spend-invest-or-lend-our-money.md

 and to do a proofreading chore.
 “In the background was a loud, randomly occurring distracting noise...producing a composite, non-distinguishable roar.’”
 Both groups were told to work at the task.
-But, in one room, they were provided with a button to push to turn off the noise.
-“The group with the off switch solved five times the number of puzzles as their cohorts and made but a tiny fraction of the number of proofreading errors.
+But, in one room, they were provided with a button to push to turn off the noise. _“The group with the off switch solved five times the number of puzzles as their cohorts and made but a tiny fraction of the number of proofreading errors.
 Now for the kicker: ‘...none of the subjects in the off switch group ever used the switch.
-The mere knowledge that one can exert control made the difference.’”
-6
+The mere knowledge that one can exert control made the difference.’” <sup>6</sup>_

 Think about how this principle applies in a family, a classroom, a workplace or a nation.
 We do better when we know we have some control over our lives and our circumstances.
 We want control over our own